mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 Compared to C, Spiral is way better.
 It has a ref counted backend, I could do some easy extensions to the system to manage file handles and GPU memory and it would be quite nice to use.
 Compared to other functional languages, Spiral is very efficient, so the negative impacts of ref counting on performance would be minimized.
 Still, just how many C language replacements are there?
 Do I really want to say my goal is to push into that crowded field?
 Every year, 10 C replacement languages get made.
 It is very easy to be better than C. I'll stay out of that warzone.

 Compared to Python, Spiral has minimal advantages when using it as a platform.
-I realize that in 2021, back when Spiral had a Cython backend instead and I tried benchmarking it.
-Cython presents itself as a speedy alternative to Python, but the reality is that if you are allocating any kind of Python objects, and you are going to be doing so for any code of note, you performance will crater down to the Python level.
+I realized that in 2021, back when Spiral had a Cython backend instead and I tried benchmarking it.
+Cython presents itself as a speedy alternative to Python, but the reality is that if you are allocating any kind of Python objects, and you are going to be doing so for any code of note, your performance will crash down to the Python level.
 I benchmarked almost identical kinds of code generated by the F# and the Cython backends, and the F# one was 1,000x times faster!
 It would have been cool to present a speedy alternative to Python, but Spiral's advantages don't matter here.

-If you try programming in Spiral and target F# or Python, you'll quickly see a huge disadvantages of having to use macros for everything.
+If you try programming in Spiral and target F# or Python, you'll quickly see a huge disadvantage of having to use macros for everything.
 No editor support.
 No autocomplete.
 And this really matters to one's enjoyment of programming in a language.

 ## What Is Truly Great About Spiral

 It is essentially times like this.
-A company has novel piece of hardware.
+A company has a novel piece of hardware.
 It has maybe a Python and a C backend, and is filled to the brim with low level C programmers.
-Maybe it is aware that interop with existing platforms as well as writing reusable libraries is a problem its needs to resolve, but has no idea how to proceed.
+Maybe it is aware that interop with existing platforms as well as writing reusable libraries is a problem it needs to resolve, but has no idea how to proceed.
 None of the existing languages offer a clean solution to this problem.

 The other languages all try to silo the users in their own platform.
 I said though, I can't really compete with Spiral against other languages on their home turf.
-But consider thought having Spiral compete with two languages I consider its rivals: Rust and Julia, on a device like UPMEMs.
+But consider Spiral competing with two languages I consider its rivals: Rust and Julia, on a device like UPMEMs.

 Rust.